 An “atmospheric river”.
-That’s what they’re calling it.
+That’s what they called it.

 What the heck does that even mean??
-I don’t know, but everyone in San Francisco sure is freaking out about it.
+I don’t know, but everyone in San Francisco was sure freaking out about it!

-I’d already made plans to explore Golden Gate Park before we heard about this little weather episode.
-It’s been over 2 months since we’ve traveled anywhere (not counting our brief stint in Orange County).
+We’d already made plans to explore Golden Gate Park before we heard about this little weather episode, and it’d been over 2 months since we’d traveled anywhere (not counting our brief stint in Orange County).
 Needless to say, I wasn’t about to let some little old rainy day ruin our fun!

 A Visit to the Conservatory of Flowers